“What’s the number one thing you wish more ecommerce entrepreneurs knew about your discipline?”

 "The one thing I wish marketers would understand is that it’s not about the numbers or the certain discipline you choose.

-Once you understand how your site visitors and customers tick, you can employ other elements of psychology to improve your website conversion rates, including:
+Once you understand how your visitors and customers tick, you can consider other elements of psychology, like:

 - Cognitive Biases: Dozens of biases influence every decision your visitors and customers make.
 You can use these biases to persuade more effectively.